TheShadow29/zsgnet-pytorch/README.md

 The code has been refactored from the original implementation and now supports Distributed learning (see [pytorch docs](https://pytorch.org/docs/stable/nn.html#torch.nn.parallel.DistributedDataParallel)) for significantly faster training (around 4x speedup from pytorch [Dataparallel](https://pytorch.org/docs/stable/nn.html#dataparallel))

-The code should be fairly easy to use and extendable for further work.
+The code is fairly easy to use and extendable for future work.
 Feel free to open an issue in case of queries.

 ## ToDo
 - [ ] Add colab demo.